Latency/AssemblyLoader/README.md

 <h2><a name="introduction">Introduction</a></h2>

 Gets assembly information at runtime commonly found in *Properties* within .NET assemblies.
-Dynamically loads / unloads assemblies and their dependancies within a proxy for validation.
+Dynamically loads / unloads assemblies and their dependencies within a proxy for validation.

 <h2><a name=history">History</a></h2>